Monday, March 1, 2021

 On January 15, 1908, a freight train led by Pennsylvania Railroad locomotive #1611 was rounding the curve at Axemann when an axle broke on the third car behind the engine.
 The locomotive and several cars derailed and slid down the embankment into Logan Branch.
 Engineer Edward Graeff and William Winegardner (reported as fireman or brakeman) jumped from the locomotive as it left the track.
 Unfortunately, Engineer Graeff became trapped under the wreck, his arm pinned under the locomotive.

 Though he survived the initial wreck, Edward Graeff now faced a new danger.
-The overturned cars in the creek had formed an impromptu dam that began impounding water around the engine.
-Rising water was now threatening to drown the trapped engineer.
-Another crewman proposed amputating Graeff’s arm with an ax, but the engineer refused.
+The overturned cars in the creek had formed an impromptu dam that began pooling water around the engine, threatening to drown the trapped engineer.
+Another crewman proposed amputating Graeff’s arm with an axe, but the engineer refused.
 His head was held above water for as long as possible, but with no way to free him in time, Graeff drowned under his iron horse.
 Reportedly, this was Graeff's first trip over the line as engineer.

 William Winegardner suffered sprains and abrasions, but was otherwise alright.
 Roy Inkrote was also listed by one source as being in the locomotive at the time of the wreck and was either fireman or brakeman.
 Inkrote survived the incident with nothing more than a swim in the creek.
 He claimed that this was the fifth wreck he had been in since he started working for the railroad.
 It was also his last wreck, he quit right afterwards.